swaywm/sway/README.md

 ## Running

 Run `sway` from a TTY.
-Some display managers may work but are not supported by Sway (gdm is known to work fairly well).
+Some display managers may work but are not supported by sway (gdm is known to work fairly well).